 - At a minimum, such strategies and activities will include:

-- Their child’s progress by reviewing during Parent Teacher Conferences and Home Visits to help parents/guardians understand their child’s progress.
+- Reviewing their child’s progress during Parent Teacher Conferences and Home Visits to help parents/guardians understand their child’s development.

-- The Coaching Specialist will provide articles in the monthly Family Connection Newsletter about preparing for kindergarten.
+- The Education Team will provide articles in the monthly newsletter about preparing for kindergarten.

 - Information about kindergarten screenings will be sent home in a timely manner.